orijitghosh/VANESSA-DAM/README.md

  [![DOI](https://zenodo.org/badge/326950938.svg)](https://zenodo.org/badge/latestdoi/326950938)&nbsp;
 **V**isualization and **AN**alysis of tim**E** **S**erie**S** d**A**ta - **D**rosophila **A**ctivity **M**onitors (**VANESSA-DAM**) is a collection of useful tools to visualize and analyze Time series data obtained from Drosophila Activity Monitors (https://www.trikinetics.com/).
 The first in the series of tools are two shiny apps for circadian rhythm and sleep analysis and visualization - VANESSA-DAM for circadian rhythm analysis (**VANESSA-DAM-CRA**) and sleep analysis (**VANESSA-DAM-SA**).
 For any suggestions, questions, troubleshooting or customization, please contact arijitghosh2009@gmail.com.
 The contents of this repository undergoes frequent changes, and versions with significant changes are archived on Zenodo.
 Click on [this](https://github.com/orijitghosh/VANESSA-DAM/archive/refs/heads/main.zip) link to download the apps in a zipped file.

+#### Tutorials are available as PDF files from respecive app's folder on GitHub, and from the Documentation tab of the apps.
+The Wiki page on GitHub hosts some good practices for data analysis.

 ## Install the packages for VANESSA-DAM-CRA and VANESSA-DAM-SA by using the following commands in your RStudio R console:
 ```
 if (!require("remotes")) install.packages("remotes")